 Name three artists that have inspired you

 David Hockney - I love his paintings, they are light and confident and carefree, he paints with no particular rules which I admire.
 William Scott - iconic mid-century modern artist who makes his paintings looks so simple and effortless, I love his choice of pallet and would give my front teeth to own one of his paintings.
-Karl Larson - nostalgic swedish illustrative paintings that tell a story, as I child I had a poster of one of his paintings hanging in my room, I stared at it for hours conjuring up stories about the subject.
+Carl Larsson - nostalgic Swedish illustrative paintings that tell a story.
+As I child I had a poster of one of his paintings hanging in my room, I stared at it for hours conjuring up stories about the subject.

-"Flowers on the windowsill" Carl Larrson,1891, a print of which hung in Lizbeth's childhood bedroom
+"Flowers on the windowsill" Carl Larsson,1891, a print of which hung in Lizbeth's childhood bedroom

 Do you mind how people view your work?